inventree/inventree-docs/docs/start/docker_prod.md

 ## Docker Production Server

-Using the [InvenTree docker image](./docker.md) simplifies the setup process for an InvenTree production server.

 The following guide provides a streamlined production InvenTree installation, with minimal configuration required.

 !!! info "Starting Point"